$\lambda$-matchability in cubic graphs: Cubic graphs and

 \section{Cubic graphs and \lmity}

-For graph-theoretic notation and terminology, we follow Bondy and Murty \cite{bomu08}, whereas for terminology specific to matching theory, we follow Lucchesi and Murty \cite{lumu24}.
+For graph-theoretic terminology, we follow Bondy and Murty \cite{bomu08}, whereas for terminology specific to matching theory, we follow Lucchesi and Murty \cite{lumu24}.
+We adopt notational conventions from both; for instance, for sets $S$ and $T$, we use $S-T$ to denote $S \setminus T$, and if $T:=\{t\}$, we simplify $S - \{t\}$ to~$S-t$.
 All graphs herein are loopless; however, we allow multiple/parallel edges.
 By \emph{order} of a graph $G$, denoted by $n(G)$ or simply $n$, we mean its number of vertices; we use $\kappa(G)$ and $\kappa'(G)$ to denote its vertex-connectivity and edge-connectivity, respectively.
 The following fact about $3$-regular (aka \emph{cubic}) graphs is well-known and easily proved.

 \begin{proposition} Every cubic graph $G$ satisfies $\kappa(G) = \kappa'(G)$. \end{proposition}

 A graph is \emph{matchable} if it has a perfect matching, and an edge is \emph{matchable} if it belongs to some perfect matching.
 A connected graph, of order two or more, is \emph{matching covered} if each of its edges is matchable.
 Sch{\"o}nberger (1934) proved that a cubic graph is matching covered if and only if it is \con2. \cref{fig: smallest 2-conn cubic graphs} shows the smallest \cc2s along with the corresponding notation.